Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: Current account has no permission to fulfill this transfer
 ```
-> The target destination can either accept or decline.
+> *cause:* The target destination can either accept or decline.
 It cannot fulfill.
 The transfer asks the target wallet to *receive* tokens, not send them.
 The transfer state is `pending`, not `requested`.
 ```
 403: Forbidden
 403: Operation forbidden, the transfer state is wrong
 ```
-> The transfer has already been completed, declined, or cancelled
+> *cause:* The transfer has already been completed, declined, or cancelled
 ```
 422: Unprocessable Entity
 422: "implicit" is required